klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 # Chapter 4.3.2: Implementation of the Microservice

-Within this chapter the following steps will be performed and are described below:
+Within this chapter the following steps will be performed:

-* Create new "orders-service" namespace and deploy the Microservices "orders-service"
+* Create new "orders-service" namespace and deploy the microservices "orders-service"
-* Expose the microservice to other resources outside of the cluster
+* Expose the microservice to other resources outside the cluster
 * Optional: Enhancement with permanent database storage

 These steps are documented further below.

-## Create new "orders-service" namespace and deploy the Microservices "orders-service"
+## Create new "orders-service" namespace and deploy the microservices "orders-service"

-Firstly, a new namespace for the new Microservice has to be created in Kyma.
+Firstly, a new namespace for the microservice has to be created in Kyma.

-1. Create a new namespace with the name "orders-service" with the following command and the command line.
+1. Create a new namespace with the name "orders-service" by performing the following command in the command line.

 ```
 kubectl create ns orders-service